Mixing fraction in classical novae: Numerical results

 \subsubsection{$\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$}

-Downen et al. (2013) studied the ratio of final to initial elemental abundances during nova outbursts changing with different WD masses.
+Downen et al. (2013) studied the ratio of final to initial elemental abundances during nova outbursts that change with different WD masses.
 Their results show that the abundances of Mg and Si are hardly affected by the WD mass.
-Fig.\,2c shows that $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ are not affected by the He-mixing fraction.
-Meanwhile, we represented the changes of $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ with peak temperature in Fig.\,3c-d, respectively.
-It is obvious that these two abundance ratios are weakly dependent on the WD mass but strongly depend on the WD-mixing degree.
-This means that $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ meet the conditions for determining the WD-mixing degree.
+Fig.\,2c shows that $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ are not affected by the He mixing fraction.
+We present the changes in $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ with peak temperature in Fig.\,3c-d, respectively.
+These two abundance ratios are clearly weakly dependent on the WD mass, but strongly depend on the WD mixing degree.
+This means that $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ meet the conditions for determining the WD mixing degree.